pcal43/mob-filter/docs/advanced-configuration.md

 Please reference the json schema here: https://github.com/pcal43/mob-filter/blob/main/docs/mobfilter.schema.json
 ```
-Also, if your existing config is having problems, you can also upload it to
+Also, if your existing config is having problems, you can upload it to
 Chat-GPT and ask it to fix it for you.

 But if the robots are unable to help, you can also ask humans for help